-Thinking is all about thinking about the future – because strategy is about ensuring your organisation has a future.
-This is the realm of what we now call strategic thinking.
+Strategic thinking is thinking about the future – because strategy is about ensuring your organisation has a future.

-Thinking starts with the information about change you found when you were scanning.
-You will need robust information about change to allow you to deepen the conversation you have about your organisation’s future.
+Strategic thinking starts with information about change you found when you were scanning.
+You will need robust information about change shaping your organisation’s future to allow you to deepen the conversation you have about what that future might be.

 Strategic thinking happens in three, interconnected steps: divergence where you seek out diversity of perspectives on issues, and look for the contrary views; emergence, where you let go of deeply held assumptions to see what new ways of seeing what’s possible for your organisation emerge (note: this stage is critical but the most difficult to do well); and convergence, where you connect your thinking to acting today by identifying what responses you will take now.

 You need all three steps – there are no short-cuts.
 The ability to think strategically means your brain has to operate like it was flying at 20,000 feet.
 You are flying above the detail to see what’s on the horizon – and what you need to avoid.
 At some stage though, you will have to land, and this is where you focus on what you do ‘on the ground’, every day.
 The two are not mutually exclusive, but you do have to think about the big picture first before getting into the detail.

 What is Strategic Thinking?

 Strategic thinking is the second phase needed to develop an organisational strategic foresight capacity.
 Strategic foresight is the ability to systematically explore possible organisational futures to inform decision making today.
-To be able to explore where there are no future facts requires divergent thinking to allow staff to be innovative and creative in identifying possible future strategic options.
+To be able to explore where there are no facts or data requires divergent thinking to allow staff to be innovative and creative in identifying possible future strategic options.